 Gingival cysts of the newborn appear as small 2 to 3 mm in diameter, isolated or multiple whitish papules on the crest of the alveolar ridge of newborns.
 They are more commonly found in the maxilla than the mandible and have the same histological appearance as palatal cysts.

 Cleft children appear to have palatal cysts in the identical distribution pattern as non-cleft children except for those with a cleft palate which are located at the margins of the palatal shelves instead of the midline.

 Epstein pearls resemble the equivalent of milia (white papules produced by retention of sebum and keratin in the hair follicles), which are frequently seen on the faces of neonates.

 Palatal and gingival cysts of the newborn are diagnosed based on their clinical features alone.
 No laboratory or imagining is required as they do not involve bone.

 Treatment / Management

-- Natal and Neonatal teeth are rare and usually located in the lower incisors region.
-They represent the early eruption of normal primary teeth.
-These are associated with developmental anomalies and recognized syndromes including Rubinstein-Taybi, Hallerman-Streiff, Ellis-van Creveld, Pierre-Robin, pachyonychia congenita, short rib-polydactyly type II, steatocystoma multiplex, cyclopia, Pallister-Hall, and many others.
-Therefore if the patient has any other dysmorphic features, genetic evaluation is indicated.
+Natal and neonatal teeth are rare and usually located in the lower incisors region.
+Natal and neonatal teeth tend to be mobile as they lack roots or are too short.
+These teeth are usually extracted to avoid accidental ingestion.
+Natal and neonatal teeth can be associated with developmental anomalies and recognized syndromes, including Rubinstein-Taybi, Hallerman-Streiff, Ellis-van Creveld, Pierre-Robin, pachyonychia congenita, short rib-polydactyly type II, steatocystoma multiplex, cyclopia, and Pallister-Hall.
+Therefore, genetic evaluation is indicated if the patient has any other dysmorphic features.